Types of Gold Investment

-Buying physical gold is just one method of gaining exposure to gold and silver:
+Buying physical gold coins or bars is just one method of gaining exposure to the gold market.

-By purchasing physical bullion, buying shares in an exchange traded fund (ETF), a traditional fund or mining company, or riskier option such as spread betting, futures or contracts for difference (CFD).
+As well as purchasing physical bullion, it’s possible to own shares in an exchange-traded fund (ETF), a traditional fund or mining company, or riskier options such as spread betting or futures or contracts for difference (CFD).

 Which option is best for me?